EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 *the first 10 of 28744 rows*

-One notable result from this query is that the salary value is null for a large portion of the dataset (including the 10 shown above).
+One notable result from this query is that the salary value is null for a large portion of the dataset (including all 10 shown above).
 I did an additional query to filter out null values for yearly salary, and only 3000 of the 28744 rows had a non-null value.

 Another notable result is that work-from-home jobs outnumber Maryland jobs.
 I modified the second query in the simple exploration step and determined that only 5766 of the 28744 jobs available were in Maryland.
+For later queries I will filter out work-from-home jobs.

 ### Jobs by Title

 The dataset contains job postings for a variety of jobs in the data field and next I wanted to determine which types of jobs were documented and which had the highest salary.
-I also wanted to account for the findings of the previous query.
-To accomplish this, I ignored any work-from-home jobs to focus on Maryland jobs.
-Next, I grouped by the job title and counted how many postings each job has, averaged the yearly salaries, and counted how many data points (non-null values) there were for the salaries.
-By counting the number of data points I can determine which salaries have enough datapoints for their average salary to be representative of the true average.
+I started by grouping by the job title, then counted how many postings each job has, averaged the yearly salaries, and counted how many data points (non-null values) there were for the salaries.
+By counting the number of data points I can determine which salaries have enough datapoints for their average salary to be representative of the true average as salaries with low number of datapoints are more susceptible to outliers.

 ```SQL
 SELECT